ra-kesh/practice-projects/README.md

-# javacript-projects-practice
+# Practicing projects here

-- Stopwatch
+-  building projects here while learning.

-- Github Profile Finder
+- the links for projects could be found either here or as a separate repository outside this one